MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - Microsoft manages the address prefixes associated with a service tag, and automatically updates the service tag as addresses change.
 - You can't create your own service tag, or specify which IP addresses are included within a tag.

 Service tags take the manual work out of assigning a rule to groups of Azure services.
-For example, if you want to allow a VNet subnet containing web servers access to an Azure SQL Database, you could create an outbound rule to port 1433, and use the **Sql** service tag.
+For example, if you want to allow a subnet containing web servers to access to Azure SQL Database, you can create an outbound rule to port 1433, and use the **Sql** service tag.

 - This **Sql** tag denotes the address prefixes of the Azure SQL Database and Azure SQL Data Warehouse services.
 - If you specify **Sql** as the value, traffic is allowed or denied to SQL.